quarkslab/qbindiff/doc/source/basicex.rst

 * `-n`, `--normalize` Normalize the Call Graph by removing some of the edges/nodes that should worsen the diffing result. **WARNING:** it can potentially lead to a worse matching.
 To know the details of the normalization step look at {ref}`normalization`

 * `-d`, `--distance` Set the default distance that should be used by the features.
-The possible values are `canberra, correlation, cosine, euclidean, jaccard-strong`.
+The possible values are `canberra, correlation, cosine, euclidean, haussmann`.
 The default one is `canberra`.
-To know the details of the jaccard-strong distance look here {ref}`jaccard-strong`
+To know the details of the haussmann distance look here {ref}`haussmann`

 * `-s`, `--sparsity-ratio` Set the density of the similarity matrix.
 This will loose some information (hence decrease accuracy) but it will also increase the performace. `0.999` means that the 99.9% of the matrix will be filled with zeros.
 The default value is `0.75`